 Because the link between this protein – known as STAT3 – and Duchenne had only recently been proposed, it had not yet been fully explored.
 This created an incredible opportunity for the first study of its kind in the world to be launched at UTM in partnership with Jesse’s Journey.

 What is STAT3?

 It is a protein that is found in almost all cells in the human body.
 When we’re young, this protein is very active and plays a key part in growth.
 When we reach adulthood and stop growing, STAT3 slows down.
 However, in some people STAT3 stays hyper-activated causing overexpression of the protein.
 This is what is known to happen in certain forms of cancer.
 The Gunning Group has developed a molecule that blocks STAT3 activity.
 This molecule attaches to the protein and shuts it down, effectively halting the damage the hyper-activated protein is causing.

-In Duchenne, it was discovered that activated STAT3 may be critical in determining the fate of the muscle stems cells: produce more stem cells or permanently convert into a mature muscle stem cell.
-Using the molecules we have created, the function of STAT3 could be blocked, thereby forcing the stem cells to reproduce and replenish the pool of the muscle cells lost to the disease.
+In Duchenne, it was discovered that activated STAT3 may be critical in determining the fate of the muscle stems cells.
+Using the molecules they have created, the function of STAT3 could be blocked, thereby forcing the stem cells to reproduce and replenish the pool of the muscle cells lost to the disease.

 In 2017, Jesse’s Journey committed $300,000 to the Gunning Group through UTM to study STAT3 inhibitor molecules in Duchenne.
 They are committed to finding a viable molecule that can eventually be used in human clinical trials.
 (Click here to watch a presentation given by Dr. Gunning to the Jesse’s Journey board of directors)